copygirl/howto-example-mod/README.md

 ![Right Click](docs/rightclick.png)

-### Working with multiple Mods

-You can also set up a workspace that includes multiple different mods and have a single build task to compile all sub-projects and launcher to start the game with all mods loaded.

-Feel free to take inspiration from my [VintageStoryMods][VSMods-github] repository until I've updated this section to include more information.

-**TODO:** Expand on this and explain `dotnet` CLI commands for manipulating solution files (`.sln`).

 ## Tasks and Launchers

 After you've gotten familiar with some resources on how to create your mod, either from looking at the [Vintage Story Wiki][VS-wiki] or taking inspiration from other open source mods, it is time to actually build and launch it in the game.